KevinHuang2079/StudentsDatabase/README.md

 # Student Database Management Program

 Python program for managing a student database using SQLite.
-It provides a menu-driven interface to perform operations such as importing data from a CSV file, printing student records, updating student information, soft-deleting students, and searching for students by different criteria.
+It provides a menu-driven interface to perform operations like importing data from a CSV file, printing student records, updating student information, soft-deleting students, and searching for students by different criteria.

 ## Program Features